dexeonify/firefox-css/README.md

 5. Alternatively, import `misc/sidebery-data.json` in **Sidebery Settings > Help > Import**,
    if you are fine with my settings. :P

-`treestyletabs.css` and `treestyletabs-config.json` is also included.
+`treestyletabs.css` and `treestyletabs-config.json` are also included.
 The same steps can be done for Tree Styles Tab as well.

 ### Custom new tab